✦ Updated for the 2026 ATAR cycle

 Know Your Alternative Pathways

-TAFE diplomas, foundation courses, enabling programs, and mature-age entry can all lead to university if your ATAR falls short.
-An ATAR is not the only door into higher education.
+TAFE diplomas, foundation courses, enabling programs, and mature-age entry can all lead to university even if your ATAR falls short.
+The ATAR is not the only door into higher education.

 Frequently Asked Questions About ATAR

-Answers to the most common questions Australian Year 12 students have about ATAR.
+Answers to the most common questions Australian Year 12 students have about the ATAR heading into 2026.

-This ATAR Calculator is provided as a free educational planning tool for Australian Year 12 students.
-Results are estimates only.
-Official ATAR calculations are performed by the relevant Tertiary Admission Centre in each state.
+This ATAR Calculator is provided as a free educational planning tool for Australian Year 12 students preparing for the 2026 results cycle.
+Results shown are estimates only.
+Official ATAR calculations are performed by the relevant Tertiary Admissions Centre in each state — UAC, VTAC, QTAC, SATAC, TISC, or TASC.